anujs2099/rhce-sample-exams_1st-edition/lab3.md

 -  Project directory name is task1
 -  Use the inventory file & configuration file from lab1/task2
 -  Run an ansible ad-hoc command to gather facts from all hosts
+-  Write a playbook as follows:
+   - name is facts.yaml
+   - runs on all hosts
+   - prints all the ansible facts
+   - cannot use the setup module

 **Task 2**